CurveDocs/curve-docs/docs/fees/FeeCollector.md

 ### `collect`
 !!! description "`FeeCollector.collect(_coins: DynArray[ERC20, MAX_LEN], _receiver: address=msg.sender)`"

     Function that is the primary mechanism for burning coins and can only be called during the `COLLECT` epoch.
-It calls the `burn` function of the burner contract, which creates a [conditional order](https://github.com/cowprotocol/composable-cow) on CowSwap if one has not already been created.
+It calls the `burn` function of the burner contract, which creates a [conditional order](https://github.com/cowprotocol/composable-cow) on CoWSwap if one has not already been created.
 This process effectively "burns" the collected coins by swapping them into the target coin.
 Additionally, the caller is awarded a [keeper fee](#keepers-fee) for their role in the process.

     !!!colab "Google Colab Notebook"
         Coin addresses to collect are converted into `uint160` and sorted from small to big.